It is thrifty to prepare today for the wants of tomorrow.

 Fl.
 C. 550 B.C.

-First, let’s get clear about how much two percent of your time is.
+First, let’s get clear on how much two percent of your time is.
 It is slightly under 30 minutes a day: the length of one TV program.
 If you would devote just 30 minutes a day to self-improvement, you could literally change your life.

 The fault, dear Brutus, is not in our stars, but in ourselves that we are underlings.